News & Insights

 It’s not about administering a program - we don’t serve the program.
 Instead, the program serves as a tool to help us articulate often mysterious ways in which God raises dead things to life.

-At a glance: Western Seminary’s Pathways Project includes two parts: solidifying Western Theological Seminary's Hispanic Ministry Program and launching the newly established Eugene Peterson Center for Christian Imagination.
+At a glance: Western Theological Seminary’s Pathways Project includes two parts: solidifying Western Theological Seminary's Hispanic Ministry Program and launching the newly established Eugene Peterson Center for Christian Imagination.
 Winn Collier and Alberto La Rosa Rojas are Project Directors.
-This interview focuses on one part of the Pathways grants awarded to Western Seminary.
+This interview focuses on one part of the Pathways grants awarded to Western Theological Seminary.
 Find out about the Center here and the Hispanic Ministry Program here.

 Top Topics